 What certifications do I need for an Arizona L&D travel contract?

 You’ll generally need an active RN license (compact preferred), current BLS, current ACLS, and current NRP, which is essentially required since you’re the one at the warmer when a newborn needs resuscitation.
-Facilities also expect electronic fetal monitoring competency — intermediate or advanced fetal monitoring — plus one to two years of recent L&D experience.
+Facilities also expect electronic fetal monitoring competency at the intermediate or advanced level, plus one to two years of recent L&D experience.
 RNC-OB is a plus, and C-section circulating or scrub experience helps at units where L&D covers cesareans.
-Junxion’s US-based credentialing team reviews every requirement before you accept a contract and handles the paperwork so you’re cleared to start on day one.
+Junxion’s US-based credentialing team signs off on every requirement before you accept a contract and keeps the paperwork current so you’re cleared to start on day one.

 How does Junxion’s process work for L&D travelers?

-You connect with one recruiter who handles your whole contract — no call-center handoffs.
+Your whole contract runs through one recruiter, no call-center handoffs.
 Tell them your call tolerance, target cities, pay goals, and whether you want a unit that covers C-sections or a high-risk antepartum focus, and they match you with open L&D contracts in Arizona and walk you through each package with a full pay breakdown before you decide.
 Junxion was founded by a traveling surgical tech, so your recruiter understands high-stakes delivery culture, and credentialing is handled start to finish by a US-based team.
 When you’re ready, reach out to get matched.

 Ready to find your next L&D travel contract in Arizona?
 Talk to a Junxion recruiter today and let’s match your labor and delivery background with the right unit.